generalcodes/OS/README.md

 That is the background for this project and the introduction for this preface.

-Nest, a small enumeration on some of the smart code projects.
+Next, a small enumeration on some of the smart code projects.

 AntUV
 Mar 32, 2019